Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Increase in head size (in infants)

 Once diagnosed, craniopharyngiomas are usually removed through surgery.
 The surgeon will decide if the tumor can be removed in its entirety, which can't always be determined before surgery.
-Sometimes, doctors are not sure whether a tumor is a craniopharyngioma until the surgery begins.
+Sometimes, healthcare providers are not sure whether a tumor is a craniopharyngioma until the surgery begins.

 Other health effects may remain after treatment ends.
 Some common side effects of craniopharyngiomas include vision loss, obesity, behavioral problems, and the need for lifelong hormone replacement.
 One common side effect is loss of posterior pituitary gland function.
 This causes uncontrolled urination.
 It can be partially treated with hormonal therapy.

 Craniopharyngioma is a slow-growing tumor that develops at the base of the skull.

 These tumors are usually non-cancerous (benign).
 This means that unlike cancerous tumors, they don't tend to spread to distant parts of the body.
 Because of their location, though, meningiomas can still cause neurological problems.
 As these tumors grow, they can compress the brain and spinal cord, leading to serious symptoms.

 The underlying cause of meningiomas is not clear.
 Hormonal fluctuations may encourage the growth of these tumors, but more research is needed to confirm this.